Plain Talk, Nov. 1 2017

-As Dr Chen noted that the dangers and threat of global warning has been well established since the 1990s, but the countries responsible have not taken any significant steps to reduce greenhouse gases.
+As Dr Chen noted that the dangers and threat of global warming has been well established since the 1990s, but the countries responsible have not taken any significant steps to reduce greenhouse gasses.
 The Trump administration has withdrawn from the Paris Climate Accords and the Head of the Environmental Protection Agency is a global warming/climate change denier.

 No serious planner in the region can fail to factor the deadly issue in yearly if not daily or monthly brain storms.
 Towards the end of 2013, Dominica, St Lucia and St Vincent experienced devastating storms.
 The Christmas Eve storm took 13 lives and caused more than $300 million in damage, about 17 percent of Gross Domestic Product (GDP).
 People who live in the Caribbean know from their own experience that climate change is real.
 They know it from days and nights that are hotter than in the past; from more frequent and more intense hurricanes or freak years like the last one when there were none; from long periods of dry weather followed by unseasonal heavy rainfall and flooding; and from the recognisable erosion of coastal areas and reefs.

-Sceptics, like Frank Da Silva, ULP chief propagandist, continue to deny that these phenomena are in any way related to climate change.
+Sceptics, like Frank Da Silva, ULP chief propagandist, continues to deny that these phenomena are in any way related to climate change.
 But, increasingly, scientific evidence points to human-induced effects of climate change.

 Over the last two decades, the Caribbean has been the victim of climate change even though it contributes the least to the problem.
 Trinidad and Tobago is the region's biggest polluter at a paltry 0.17 per cent of the world's total CO2 emissions.
 Each of the other 13 independent Caricom countries emits 0.01 per cent or less.
 The United States, Japan, China, India and the European Union (EU) countries, are the major polluters.